maxgreenkirby/Genshin-Impact-Character-Selection/README.md

 # Genshin Impact Character Selection
-A recreation of Genshin Impact's character selection screen with additional features such as string search and favouriting system. <br>
+A recreation of Genshin Impact's character selection screen with additional features like string search and favouriting system. <br>
 Made in Unity 2023.2.17f1.

 ## 🎮 Play On Web